 Bringing in the Gear and Celebrating the Holidays

 Traps aboard, we headed in.
-It was mid afternoon, but the sun was low in the sky and its relative warmth waning.
-Frost on the dock, ice in the skiff, shortened daylight, narrow weather windows, and gear coming in—the season was winding down.
+It was mid-afternoon, but the sun was low in the sky and its relative warmth was waning.
+Frost on the dock, ice in the skiff, shortened daylight, narrow weather windows and gear coming in—the season was winding down.
 Soon it would be time for winter maintenance: trap repair, buoy painting and line splicing.
 But first: holiday celebrations.

-A few days before I went hauling with Danny, I had a chance to sit down with Peter Miller who shared not only the Miller family recipe for lobster stew, but the Christmas Eve tradition this large family has maintained for generations.
-As an only child, I have always been convinced that lacking siblings, I was somehow missing out on something around the holidays—Peter’s rendering confirmed these suspicions.
+A few days before I went hauling with Danny, I had a chance to sit down with Peter Miller, who shared not only the Miller family recipe for lobster stew but also the Christmas Eve tradition this large family has maintained for generations.
+As an only child, I have always been convinced that in lacking siblings, I was somehow missing out on something around the holidays—Peter’s rendering confirmed these suspicions.